tvdk-sudoku/Year11Notes/content/notes/AEECO - Elasticity.md

 ### Factors Affecting PED
 #### The availability of substitutes
-- If there are lots of substitutes
+- If there are lots of substitutes - more elastic
+- If there are no substitutes - less elastic (Inelastic)

 #### Whether the good is a necessity or a luxury
 - If a good is a necessity - Inelastic